SarahCreager/cookie-stand/README.md

 # Cookie Stand Project

-I created webpage that showcases Pat's Salmon Cookies.
-It contains a homepage styled with CSS, a sales page with a table that randomizes the number of cookies sold each hour for each store location with daily and hourly totals, and a form where you can input new restaurant locations into the table.
+This webpage was a lab assignment for my Code201 course at Code Fellows.
+I developed a webpage that showcases Pat's Salmon Cookies.
+It includes a sales page with a table that randomizes the number of cookies sold each hour for each store location with daily and hourly totals.
+This application also includes a form which allows the user to input new restaurant information and subsequently renders the new restaurant data onto the webpage and the table.

 ### Author: Sarah Creager